zdoryk/alcon-de-aws-workshop-students/README.md

 You will be working with a dataset of patients in the hospital.

 Imagine that you have not only historic data as but the new data is constantly coming from the data source.
-The job will run every day at night while your stakeholders sleep.
-Your main goal is to create a Data Lake on which we will have data for separate day in separate file for example:
+The job will run every hour.
+Your main goal is to create a Data Lake on which we will have data for separate day and hour in separate file for example:
 S3_Bucket
-|- covid_data=10-10-2023
+|- covid_data=10-10-2023_11.csv
-|- covid_data=11-10-2023
+|- covid_data=11-10-2023_12.csv
 You will need to make a request to this endpoint: "TODO", to get the data you will need to provide as a query parameters:
 1. Date in the next format: "dd-mm-yyyy".
 2. Start_time in the next format: "HH:mm".